nightKnight112/OCR_detector/README.md

 # OCR_Detector_CV
-A Object detector which identifies the classes of the objects in an image or a video
+A OCR detector which identifies text in images, video feeds(both in videos and webcam feeds) and also by capturing the entire screen

 ## NOTES